ericdSG/python-package/README.md

 mamba env update --file src/MLtools/AudioLoader/environment.yml
 ```

-Install this project as a package in editable mode (`-e`) the environment using
+Install this repo as a package in editable mode (`-e`) into the conda
-pip.
-Editable mode means that any local changes take effect immediately.
-The
+environment using pip.
+Editable mode means that any local changes take effect
-trailing `.` will install the current directory, so make sure you are in the
+immediately.
+The trailing `.` will install the current directory, so make sure
-repo top-level directory.
+you are in the repo top-level directory.

 ```
 pip install -e .